Grouse, Partridges and Pheasants

 Birds seen between April and November with most records during the summer months.

-Distribution: a widespread summer visitor to much of Europe, which accounts
+Global Distribution: A widespread summer visitor to much of Europe, which accounts

-Common resident throughout the region, numbers often artificially high as the species is often bred for hunting.
+Common resident breeding species throughout the region, numbers often artificially high as the species is often bred and released for hunting.

 The species was introduced to Ireland for hunting in Medieval times.